Aleksandar Palas Hotel

 In 1989, The City of Belgrade was chosen to host the Basketball World Championship of 1994[5].
 However, there was a condition for the city to build an all-new basketball arena.
 The city government immediately started a competition to find the best design of the new arena that was supposed to have a seat capacity of 20,000.
 The design submitted by Belgrade architect Vlada Slavica was chosen as the best.

-1991 a location for the project was chosen – "Block 25" in New Belgrade.
+In 1991 a location for the project was chosen – "Block 25" in New Belgrade.
 However the project was already becoming problematic.
 There were only 3 years left to the World Championships and building this mega structure would have to be done in record time.
 A team of a 126 companies was formed to be part of the arena committee.
 Two architects were chosen to design the arena's roof.

-1992 construction started as the arena committee formed a partnership with American company HOK that has had many experiences with building sporting objects.
+In 1992 construction started as the arena committee formed a partnership with American company HOK that has had many experiences with building sporting objects.
 However, tough times were ahead.
 As the disintegration of Yugoslavia started, the United Nations imposed sanctions on the Federal Republic of Yugoslavia (made up of the two remaining republics at the time - Serbia and Montenegro) and HOK stopped all co-operation with the arena committee.
 Even with this set back, work on the Belgrade Arena continued.

-1993 Serbia went through one of its blackest years in modern history.
+In 1993 Serbia went through one of its blackest years in modern history.
 The country experienced record inflation rates, and as a result of the sanctions and the conflicts in Yugoslavia, Belgrade lost the right to host the 1994 Basketball World Championships[3].

-FIBA, the arena's construction still continued for some time, though at a considerably slower pace due to the lack of material.
+Following the formal announcement by FIBA, the arena's construction still continued for some time, though at a considerably slower pace due to the lack of material.
 However, sometime in 1995 the construction completely stopped.
 Work on the arena re-commenced in 1998 as the city was chosen to host the world table tennis competition in 1999 to be held in the Belgrade Arena.
 By this time the roof was already taking shape towards completion, part of the façade was done and the interior was half complete.
 Once again, Yugoslavia lost the privilege to host the competition as the city was bombed by NATO forces the year the competition was supposed to be held.

 Serbian Academy of Sciences and Arts